-White House Postpones Proposed Putin Visit, Citing Russia 'Witch Hunt'
+White House Postpones Proposed Visit By Putin, Citing Russia 'Witch Hunt'

 Russian President Vladimir Putin won't visit the United States this year after all, the White House said on Wednesday, following an earlier invitation by President Trump after their recent summit in Helsinki.